 It narrates how Mr. Bello guides his daughter (Aliya) from childhood through adolescence, then puberty and also prepares her for adulthood.
 The book borders on so many aspects of the life of a young adult.
-These include s3x education, dating, stereotype, social skills, making right decisions and self esteem.
+These include s3x education, dating, stereotype, social skills, making the right decisions and self-esteem.

 To download a comprehensive chapter by chapter summary of sweet sixteen in pdf, CLICK HERE

 1. ALIYA : Aliya Bello is the only child of her parents.
 She is a smart girl who has grades in almost all her school subjects.
 She is also a model student who will soon be appointed that head girl of her school.